• Home

 The Argentinian poker player secured his first major WPT® headline title in convincing fashion in Las Vegas, in what might prove to be his breakout moment on the poker circuit.

 In what was the first career WPT® final table for all players involved, he took the chip lead and closed it out with a river ace call.
-The career best win at one of the marquee Las Vegas stops has secured him a seat to the WPT® World Championship.
+The career-best win at one of the marquee Las Vegas stops has secured him a seat at the WPT® World Championship.

 Total prize pool$5,130,500